 Two persons presenting a project.
 Photo.

-Jennifer Hinton and Johanna Alkan Olsson are presenting the project Post-growth welfare systems.
+Jennifer Hinton and Johanna Alkan Olsson presenting the project Post-growth welfare systems at a kick-off for the Excellence Programme for Sustainable Development.

 Four persons discussing.
 Photo.

-Researchers in the Excellence Programme for Sustainable Development are getting to know each other at a kick-off.
+Researchers in the Excellence Programme for Sustainable Development at a kick-off in 2022.

 Contact